 - Faculty Reciprocal Library Borrowing Agreement

-Refer Rutgers students and faculty to the head, access and delivery services, who will confirm the individual's affiliation and good standing with the Libraries and issue the appropriate CIC printed ID card.
+Refer Rutgers students and faculty to the head, access and delivery services, who will confirm the individual's affiliation and good standing with the Libraries and issue the appropriate BTAA printed ID card.

 Council for Higher Education in Newark (CHEN)